MichaelHipp/PDFdog/README.md

 Downloads
 ---------
-There is a Windows binary available here:
+There is a Windows binary available in [Releases](https://github.com/MichaelHipp/PDFdog/releases).
 It does not need to be installed, just put the executable somewhere in your path.

 Otherwise, grab the code from github.
 The only dependency is docopt.
 I have only